danieldobosi/jubilant-system/README.md

 - install python
 - create a mission in QgroundControl
 - export the kml file
-- start the script with python scriptname.py mission.kml
+- start the script with "python jubilant-terrainfollow.py yourkmlfile.kml"
-- a new kml file will be created and it can be imported to Autel Explorer
+- a new kml file will be created in the same directory, called "yourkmlfile_new.kml" and it can be imported to Autel Explorer